thecodingmachine/yaco-discovery/README.md

-**Abandonned: this package is abandonned as "definition-discovery" and "definition-interop" as been phased out in favor of "container-interop/service-provider"**
+**Abandoned: this package is abandoned as "definition-discovery" and "definition-interop" as been phased out in favor of "container-interop/service-provider"**

 Yaco Discovery package
 ======================